Patryk-Sadowski/Sales-Dashboard-Toys-Shops-in-Mexico/README.md

 - The most profitable product category is toys.
 Therefore, the most profitable product from this category is Lego Bricks
 - No seasonality in sales was detected.
 Throughout the entire analysis period, sales were at a relatively similar level
 - The profit was generated the highest in 2023-Q2.
 Interestingly, this corresponds to the lowest margin % in the analyzed period.
 This confirms the assumptions that stores are pursuing a low price policy to increase sales volume
-- About 70% of orders each quarter are between $0 and $20
+- About 70% of all orders each quarter are between $0 and $20
 - Considering the location, the most profitable is Downtown and the least is Airport

 ## How to use